 - After baking, pour the cake on a rack and let it cool down.
 Turn the cake over and remove the baking paper.
 The cake can be baked four days in advance and stored in the refrigerator.

-- Pour the milk into the pan and add the vanilla and salt.
+- Pour the milk into the pan and add the vanilla and salt.1 cup milk, ½ teaspoon vanilla extract, ⅛ teaspoon salt

-- Warm on medium heat and bring it to the boil (when you see steam, but no bubbles yet), while stirring occasionally.
+- Warm on medium heat and bring it to a boil (when you see steam but no bubbles yet) while stirring now and then.

-- In the meantime, mix the cornstarch and the sugar in a bowl.
+- In the meantime, mix the cornstarch and the sugar in a bowl.2 tablespoons cornstarch, ⅓ cup sugar

-- Add the eggs and beat with the whisk until you have a smooth mixture.
+- Add the eggs and beat with the whisk until you’ve got a smooth mixture.1 egg

-- When the milk almost boils, pour the hot milk with the cornstarch drip at a time while continue to beat.
-Pour the mixture back into the pan (still whisking) and warm until the custard is thickend
+- When the milk almost boils, pour the hot milk with the cornstarch drip at a time while continuing to beat.
+Pour the mixture back into the pan (still whisking) and warm until the custard thickens.

-- Divide the butter in four and add one lump at a time while whisking.
+- Divide the butter into four and add one lump at a time while whisking.2 tablespoons butter

-- Cover with a plastic foil which touches the top of the custard, so no sheet will form.
+- Cover with a plastic foil that touches the top of the custard, so no sheet will form.

-- In a second bowl mix the mascarpone with the whipped cream until stiff peaks are formed.
+- In a second bowl, mix the mascarpone with the cream until stiff peaks form.⅔ cup cream, ⅓ cup mascarpone

 - Fold the cream mixture through the custard with a spatula.

-- Mix the water with the sugar in a small sauce pan.
+- Mix the water with the sugar in a small saucepan.⅓ cup sugar, ⅓ cup water

 - Bring to the boil, and let the sugar dissolve.